Main concepts

 Catalog orders

 To get archive geospatial data that have been captured in the past, place a catalog order.
-After you choose a scene, specify your AOI, and place an order, the asset will be delivered to your storage between 10 minutes up to several days, depending on the technical specifications of the scene.
+After you choose a full scene, specify your AOI, and create an order, the asset will be delivered to your storage between 10 minutes up to several days, depending on the technical specifications of the full scene.

 Arrow inline-icon To discover different collections, see Catalog collections.